AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 To define the audience population, you can:

-* Select an existing audience, created as a list in the Client Console.
+* Select an existing audience, created as a list in the client console.
 * Select an Adobe Experience Platform audience.
 * Build a new audience with the rule builder by defining and combining filtering criteria.